 An elite service

-Royal Navy submariners are an elite ‘service within a service’.
-Operating a highly complex vessel in a very hostile environment, they must endure cramped conditions and have a all-round technical knowledge beyond just their own specialisation.
+Submariners are an elite ‘service within a service’.
+Operating a highly complex vessel in a very hostile environment, they must endure cramped conditions and have all-round technical knowledge beyond just their own specialisation.
 The attractions of extra pay and an exciting career, often seeing more action than their ‘skimmer’ counterparts in the surface fleet suit many.
 However the increasingly lengthy periods away from home is hard to take even for the most dedicated.
-When HMS Triumph returns home on 2012 she will have been away for 13 out of the last 17 months.
-HMS Tireless completed a 10 month deployment earlier this year while HMS Turbulent will return home in December after 9 months away.
-The problems for crews and their families is obvious.
-Even in times of recession, recruiting, training and then retaining experienced and competent submariners is a serious challenge exacerbated by the constant pressure to go to sea.
+Lack of boats exacerbates the constant pressure to go to sea making recruiting, training and retaining experienced submariners a serious challenge, with an especially acute shortage of nuclear engineers

 The thin black line